Georgia stuns France to reach EuroBasket quarterfinals, Slovenia and Poland also advance

 Utah Jazz center Jusuf Nurkić again led Bosnia and Herzegovina with 20 points and seven rebounds.

-In the last round-of-16 match later Sunday, Greece — which eliminated Spain in the group stage — took on Israel, with the winner playing three-time champion Lithuania.
+In the last round-of-16 match, Greece — which eliminated defending champion Spain in the group stage — beat Israel 84-79 to set up a quarterfinal match against three-time champion Lithuania.

+Milwaukee Bucks star Giannis Antetokounmpo put in another dominating performance with 37 points and 10 rebounds.

 The quarterfinals will be held on Tuesday and Wednesday.